Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 but neither of us have experience reading a river.
 As it was, there were no surprises.

 At Twin Falls, the portage I had marked was not the one that is commonly used.
-As a consequence, we used what we dubbed the &ldquo;Not that island Island Portage&rdquo;.
+As a consequence, we used what I dubbed the &ldquo;Not that island Island Portage&rdquo;.

 ![Royce looking at Twin Falls on Maligne River](./attachments/202508181329-000.jpeg "Royce lookng at Twin Falls on Maligne River")

-We're on the campsite we used in the early 2000s&mdash;maybe 2004&mdash;a trip with Royce, his two sons, and me and was the occasion of the great dunking.
+We're on the campsite we used on any early 2000s&mdash;maybe 2004&mdash;trip with Royce, his two sons, and me and was the occasion of the great dunking.

 Royce recalls that the flow being much, much lower then, and that the frothy bowl below the falls (and our camp) was relatively placid and that he fished it.

-## 2025-08-19T07:49:27-05:00 (48.37089463435001, -91.93477965894975) 1198 feet Day 13: Twin Falls on Maligne to Lac la Croix
+## 2025-08-19T07:49:27-05:00 (48.37089, -91.93478) 1198 feet Day 13: Twin Falls on Maligne to Lac la Croix

 ![Camp on Twin Falls of Maligne River](./attachments/202508190750-000.jpeg "Camp on Twin Falls of Maligne River")